vexor/vx-promo/p/privacy/index.md

 __Information gathering and usage__

 When you register for Vexor we ask for information such as your name, email address, billing address, credit card information.
-Members who sign up for the free account are not required to enter a credit card.
+After binding a credit card, the amount of 1$ is holded to check the creditworthiness of the card.
+Member receives 5$ as a bonus after binding the first credit card.

 Vexor uses collected information for the following general purposes: products and services provision, billing, identification and authentication, services